Book Review: Veggie Garden Remix

 Throughout the book, she’ll say “Like (insert the name of a veggie here)?
 Try these relatives!”
 Or, “Why grow ordinary summer squashes?” and then suggest tasty and interesting alternatives.

-For example, in addition to suggesting lesser-known varieties of tomatoes, she encourages the reader to try ground cherries, cape gooseberries and tomatillos.
+In addition to suggesting lesser-known varieties of tomatoes, she encourages the reader to try ground cherries, cape gooseberries and tomatillos.

 In the cucumber section, she suggests alternatives such as ‘Poona Kheera’, ‘Suyo Long’ and ‘Cucamelons’ — the last of which I’m trying in this year’s garden.